On the back of the Mayfly board, there are 12 user-configurable solder jumpers

 SJ4: Enables the yellow LED that is lit whenever the lipo battery is being charged.
 Default position is ON.
 Cut the trace to disable the LED.

 SJ5: Enables the 5v boost circuitry.
 Default position is ENABLED.
 Cut the trace and solder the middle pad to the DISABLE pad to deactivate the 5v boost circuit.
-Note: This jumper has been removed on board version 0.5
+Note: This jumper has been removed on board version 0.5 and later

 SJ6: Connects the RTC Reset or 32khz signal to pin D18.
 Default position is NONE.
 Solder the middle pad to only one other pad if needed.

 Note: SJ6 and SJ10 are both used for configuring inputs to D18.
 Do not use SJ10 if you select a setting for SJ6.

 SJ7: Connects the Bee socket Ring Indicator or Associate lines to A5.
 Default position is NONE.

 SJ8: Connects the Bee socket TX signal to Mayfly TXD0 (UART 0) or TXD1 (UART 1).
 Default position is TXD1